-- 1. Causes of oxygen contamination may be: - A. Addition of excessive make up water as a result of leaks. - B. Absorption through open tanks and fittings. - C. Oxygen permeable materials in the distribution system. - 2.
+- 1. Causes of oxygen contamination may be: - a.
+Addition of excessive make up water as a result of leaks. - b.
+Absorption through open tanks and fittings. - c.
+Oxygen permeable materials in the distribution system. - 2.
 To ensure long product life, oxygen sources must be eliminated.
-Take the following measures: - A. Repairing system leaks. - B. Eliminate open tanks from the system. - C. Eliminate and/or repair fittings which allow oxygen absorption. - D. Use non-permeable materials in the heating system.
+Take the following measures: - a.
+Repairing system leaks. - b.
+Eliminate open tanks from the system. - c.
+Eliminate and/or repair fittings which allow oxygen absorption. - d.
+Use non-permeable materials in the heating system.

 System supply and return piping must be connected to correct boiler fittings.
-The boiler manufacturer recommends sizing the system circulator to supply sufficient flow (GPM) to allow a 20°F temperature differential in the system.
+ECR International recommends sizing the system circulator to supply sufficient flow (GPM) to allow a 20°F temperature differential in the system.
 When sizing the system circulator, the single most restrictive zone should be used to determine maximum pressure drop.